Due diligence reporting tool

 We aim to have a positive impact on the environmental and social sustainability of the communities in which our people live and work.
 We do this through a combination of giving, volunteering and creating opportunities for our people to have a lasting impact on our communities.

 The Nucleus Charity Committee identifies, promotes and co-ordinates charitable activities across the business.
 It matches funding on charity donations raised by our people and provides sponsorship to charitable and sustainable events in our local communities.
-We also recently launched a charitable foundation, entirely funded by the business and governed by a committee of independent and staff trustees.
+We also launched a charitable foundation, entirely funded by the business and governed by a committee of independent and staff trustees.
 It exists to share some of the benefits of scale for the good of our stakeholders and the communities in which we operate.

 More details are available here: https://nucleusfinancial.com/media/press/nucleus-launches-charitable-foundation